ProgressiveHackNight-NYC/nyc.proghacknight.org/_posts/blog/2016-08-18-teen-civic-tech-interns-at-chi-hack-night.md

 "Civic tech projects are an exciting way to tackle community issues," says Lisa Kim, Youth Commission Director at Mikva Challenge and program co-teacher. “it's important for young Chicagoans to be active authors in this process, because tech that's meant to serve youth should also be made by youth!”

-Students will start attending Prog Hacknights in November and December.
+Students will start attending Progressive Hacknights in November and December.
 Come meet them and share your ideas about what makes a successful UX project!

-On Tuesday, December 6th, these students, along with their teaching team, will present their findings to Prog Hacknight.
+On Tuesday, December 6th, these students, along with their teaching team, will present their findings to Progressive Hacknight.
 This day will also be a book launch for The Youth UX Field guide, a guidebook for engaging youth UX teams in civics and civic tech research.